rvrebcev/near-development-101/content/near101_chapter_3.md

 Now you are done and you should be able to see your dapp on `https://${GithubUsername}.github.io/${RepositoryName}`.

 Awesome!
-You have successfully created a your first NEAR dapp.
+You have successfully created your first NEAR dapp.
 Now you can go ahead and create your own dapp in our challenge and receive feedback and earn some NEAR!